Programme for the Endorsement of Forest Certification: History

-The Programme for the Endorsement of Forest Certification was created in 1999 by a group of European forest owners and managers, led by the Confederation of European Forest Owners (CEPF), to meet the growing demand for certification, particularly in developing countries where the costs of certification could be prohibitive.
+Forest certification emerged in the early 1990s as a voluntary and market-based mechanisms aiming to promote environmentally appropriate, socially beneficial and economcically viable management of forests.
+In 1993, the Forest Stewardship Council was established by environmental groups, human rights non-governmental organizations and companies, as a response to the difficulties of nations to agree on forest-related issues concerning biodiversity protection and the Convention of Biological Diversity.
+The Programme for the Endorsement of Forest Certification was created in 1999 by European forest owners and managers, led by the Confederation of European Forest Owners (CEPF), in order to address private landowners' interests and due to growing demand for certification, particularly in developing countries where the costs of certification could be prohibitive.
 The main goal of the organization, initially called the Pan-European Forest Certification Council, was to develop a certification system that was flexible and could be adapted to different forest types and management practices, while still meeting rigorous environmental, social, and economic standards.
+While the Forest Stewardship Council sets international standards, PEFC functions as an umbrella organisation endorsing regional and national forest certification systems.

 In 2000, PEFC made its first endorsements of the national standards used by Finland, Sweden, Norway, Germany and Austria.
 In 2004 it endorsed its first non-European national standards, used by Australia and Chile.
 As a consequence PEFC changed its name from Pan European Forest Certification to Programme for the Endorsement of Forest Certification Schemes.
 In 2005 the forest surface certified against PEFC standards reached 100 million hectares after joining of Canada.
 In 2007 the forest surface certified against PEFC standards reached 200 million hectares.
 In 2009 the first tropical countries became members of PEFC: Gabon and Malaysia and as of 2015 40 national organizations were members of PEFC.
 In 2017 the forest surface certified against PEFC standards reached 300 million hectares and as of 2022 there were 55 national organizations members of PEFC.

-PEFC's certification standards are based on the principles of sustainable forest management, which include protecting biodiversity, ensuring the rights and welfare of forest workers and local communities, and promoting responsible forest management practices.
+PEFC recognize that forests play a fundamental role for the planet as they have the potential to mitigate climate change, hold biological diversity, and provide raw materials.
+According to PEFC themselves, their certification standards are based on the principles of sustainable forest management, which include protecting biodiversity, ensuring the rights and welfare of forest workers and local communities, and promoting responsible forest management practices.

+Whether forest certification overall contributes to reduce deforestation and forest degradation is according to research on the issue unclear.
+A review of the scientific evidence that PEFC have any environmental impact on flora and fauna found that there were few reliable studies, and that the impacts were minor when compared to non-certified forests.
+Other studies show that PEFC-certification has not halted forest degradation or improved environmental outcomes.
+These results may be explained by insufficiently stringent standards, monitoring and enforcement.